JoseLuisSR/springboot-aws-serverless/README.md

 ### DynamoDB

-DynamoDB is not relational database and it is serverless service where all administrative tasks to enable high availability, good performance and auto scaling are performed by AWS.
+[DynamoDB](https://aws.amazon.com/es/dynamodb/) is not relational database and it is serverless service where all administrative tasks to enable high availability, good performance and auto scaling are manage by AWS.

 The main components of DynamoDB are:

-* Table: Set of items.
+* **Table**: Set of items.
-* Item: Set of attributes.
+* **Item**: Set of attributes.
-* Attribute: Data of specific data type like String.
+* **Attribute**: Data of a data type like String.
-* Partition key: Main key that define the partition to store the item and attributes.
+* **Partition key**: Main key that define the partition to store the item and attributes.
 DynamoDB distribute the data in different partitions to store it.
 The partition can be in different availability zone of one regions or different regions also.
 Is important that partition key has diversity of values to distribute the data in different partition.
-* Sort key: Key used sort the data stored in the partition.
+* **Sort key**: Key used sort the data stored in the partition.
 It is optional and can use together with partition key.
-* Local Secondary Index: Index over an attribute and partition key that improve the performance of the DynamoDB table to process query.request.
+* **Local Secondary Index**: Index over an attribute and partition key that improve the performance of the DynamoDB table to process query request.
-* Global Secondary Index: Index over attributes different of partition key and store key to improve the performance of the DynamoDB table.
+* **Global Secondary Index**: Index over attributes different of partition key and store key to improve the performance of the DynamoDB table.

 In this article we are going to create DynamoDB table to store the data of Customer entity (uuid, name and age), use the uuid as partition key and name as sort key: